Akshat-Maheshwari/Daily-Journal/README.md

 ## Lessons Learned
 In the development of this website I learned
  - Backend development using Express.js
- - Templating using EJS and partials
+ - Templating and Partial using EJS
  - Connecting and working with databases using MongoDB (Mongoose)